oktadev/okta-blog/_source/_posts/2020-01-16-transactional-mfa.md

 {% img blog/transactional-mfa/mfa-challenge-screen.png alt:"MFA Challenge Screen" width:"800" %}{: .center-image }

 After completing the MFA verification, the MFA widget will redirect you to the success page.
-If you inspect the URL, I’ve explicitly added the id token in the URL such that later if you want to create a facade to check whether the end-user has actually completed the MFA rather than relying on the redirect flow then this is possible by decoding the ID Token (JWT) and check the `amr` claims.
+If you inspect the URL, I've explicitly added the id token in the URL such that later if you want to create a facade to check whether the end-user has actually completed the MFA rather than relying on the redirect flow then this is possible by decoding the ID Token (JWT) and check the `amr` claims.
 The `amr` claim should have a value of `mfa` and `swk` instead of the standard `pwd` which you already have done earlier.

 Here you can validate if the token that was generated actually came from the MFA as a service process.